 I Don’t Think We’re Alone Anymore

-Miller’s world-shattering breakthrough came in 1935, when it introduced the first high frequency-stabilized AC industrial welder, making AC welding practical for use in factories and construction.
-While both Miller and Lincoln at this point had begun competing with each other for market share, it took a real war to kick off their feud.
+Miller’s world-shattering breakthrough came in 1935, when it introduced the first high-frequency-stabilized AC industrial welder, making AC welding practical for use in factories and construction.
+While Miller and Lincoln had begun competing for market share at this point, it took a real war to kick off their feud.

 While welding had been steadily becoming much more popular leading up to World War II, its demand exploded as the battlefields became a flurry of metal and machinery.
 Even before the US entered the fray, the country's war production was ramping up and taking Lincoln and Miller with it.
 Both companies played a significant part in the US victory, helping manufacture the war machines that ultimately toppled Germany and Japan.
 This boost saw both companies begin to grow into the empires they are today.

-This brings back the ultimate question: When did Miller and Lincoln really begin their rivalry?
-The truth is, both companies have had their eyes on each other from a business perspective for a very long time.
+This brings back the ultimate question: When did Miller and Lincoln begin their rivalry?
+The truth is that both companies have had their eyes on each other from a business perspective for a very long time.
 When one company releases a new machine, the other has a competing model ready to go.
-When one invents a groundbreaking feature, the other is not far behind with their own version.
-From a product and pricing angle, both companies have always been incredibly competitive with one another.
+When one invents a groundbreaking feature, the other is not far behind with its own version.
+From a product and pricing angle, both companies have always been incredibly competitive.

-But from an emotional point of view, this heated rivalry doesn’t seem so hot in comparison to other industries.
-For instance, Coke and Pepsi’s rivalry goes so deep, they won’t sell to stores that are already selling their competitor’s products.
+But from an emotional point of view, this heated rivalry doesn’t seem so hot compared to other industries.
+For instance, Coke and Pepsi’s rivalry goes so deep they won’t sell to stores that are already selling their competitor’s products.
 In other industries, some companies won’t hire past employees of their rivals, just out of spite.
 With Miller and Lincoln, this really doesn’t seem to be the case.

-In many ways, this truth is way more refreshing than you might think.
+In many ways, this truth is far more refreshing than you might think.
 You see, most of the major corporate rivalries are spurred on by the companies themselves, and we’re just pawns in their games.
-But if you trumpet Miller or Lincoln, that’s all you—that’s our community having fun with one another.
+But if you prefer Miller or Lincoln, that’s all you — that’s our community having fun with one another.
 Ultimately, there’s no reason you can’t like both brands.
 Because, in the end, we really created this rivalry ourselves, and we decide how it affects us.